mernaayman99/optimize-spark-performance-and-throughput/module-3-sla-tuning/README.md

 # Module 3 – Tuning Spark Jobs to Meet SLA Requirements
 # Module Overview

-In this module, learners shift from identifying performance problems to meeting strict Service Level Agreements (SLAs).
-The focus is on latency-sensitive Spark workloads where execution time—not throughput alone—determines success.
+In this module, learners move from diagnosing Spark performance issues to actively tuning Spark jobs to meet strict Service Level Agreements (SLAs).

-Using the Databricks Free Edition, learners will evaluate Spark job execution behavior through Query Performance metrics and Query Profiles, run controlled configuration experiments at the session level, and make evidence-based tuning decisions.

-This module mirrors real production scenarios where engineers must balance speed, stability, and cost, often under platform constraints.
+The focus is on latency-sensitive workloads, where end-to-end execution time determines success—not throughput alone.

+This module uses a Databricks workspace linked to AWS, allowing learners to work with the full Spark UI (Jobs, Stages, Executors, SQL tabs) and perform evidence-based tuning using real execution metrics.

+Learners practice the same workflow used by production Spark engineers: observe → hypothesize → tune → validate against SLA.

+⚠️ Learners using Databricks Free Edition can still follow the tuning logic conceptually using Query Performance and Query Profile, but the primary demonstrations in this module rely on Spark UI.

 # Learning Objectives
 By the end of this module, learners will be able to:

 - Define and reason about SLAs in Spark workloads
-- Identify latency bottlenecks using execution metrics
+- Identify latency bottlenecks using Spark UI metrics
+- Interpret task duration, shuffle I/O, executor CPU and memory usage
 - Understand how parallelism, memory pressure, and shuffle behavior affect runtime
 - Perform controlled Spark tuning experiments
-- Select configurations that meet SLA targets and explain trade-offs
+- Select configurations that meet SLA targets and justify trade-offs

 # Dataset Used
 Databricks Marketplace – Free Dataset